CTS Corporation (CTS)

 Turnover ratios

-4. Working capital turnover: The working capital turnover ratio measures how effectively CTS Corp. is utilizing its working capital to generate sales.
-The company has shown a declining trend in this ratio, from 3.36 in Q2 2022 to 2.48 in Q4 2023.
-This may indicate that the company is becoming less efficient in using its working capital to support its operations.
+4. Working Capital Turnover: The working capital turnover ratio reflects how effectively the company is utilizing its working capital to generate sales.
+CTS Corporation's working capital turnover has varied over the periods, with a range of 2.23 to 3.51.
+A higher turnover ratio indicates that the company is efficiently using its working capital to support its operations and generate revenue.

 Average number of days